-- Import the GSKit public key by entering the following
+- Import the GSKit public key by issuing the following

 rpm --import GSKit.pub.pgp

-- Verify the GSKit rpm file by entering the following
+- Verify the GSKit rpm file by issuing the following

 where <GSKit rpm file> is the name of a GSKit rpm package that is listed in Table 1 - Package names, contents, and default directory.